4 Steps To Combat The Social Troll

 It was a risky venture in the first place.
 However, what really set this fire racing and provoked an en masse pouring out of social outrage was the company's reaction.
 They responded in a sarcastic and even angry manner.
 In fact taking making more jokes about a devastating and life-threateningly serious situation.
 The negativity of their campaign and the public backlash has (excuse the pun) gone viral.

 A simple apology and a humble attempt to explain could have mitigated this situation.
-It was the dismissive reaction from the company and their distinct lack of empathy that really did the damage.
+However, the company's dismissive reaction and distinct lack of empathy did the damage.

 Will this sell more condoms?
 Possibly, but a lot of consumers and charity bodies won't be willing to support them after their churlish response.
 May we all learn a lesson from this incident.